 A guide to making a work accident claim

-According to the Health and Safety Executive (HSE), 1.6m people were made ill and 0.7m sustained an injury at work in 2019/20.
+According to the Health and Safety Executive (HSE), 1.7m people were suffered from a work injury or illness between 2020 and 2021.

-If you were injured at work you may be able to claim benefits and compensation for your injury.
+If you have been injured at work, you may be able to claim certain benefits as well as financial compensation for your injury.

-The following guide explains your rights if you are injured at work and what you need to do to make a successful compensation claim.
+The following guide explains your rights following a work injury and what you need to do to make a successful compensation claim.

 Why it's so important to seek medical attention

-- Your doctor will check how serious your injuries are.
-They can recommend treatment or refer you to a specialist if needed.
+- Assess the severity of your injuries, recommend suitable treatments or refer you to a specialist if needed.

-- Your doctor will tell you if any existing injuries or health conditions could become worse as a result of your accident.
+- Determine whether any existing injuries or health conditions could be affected your accident.

-- You will have a full medical record of your injuries.
-This medical report is very useful evidence if you decide to make a work injury compensation claim.
+- Make a medical record of your injuries.
+This medical report can be critical evidence should you decide to make a work injury compensation claim.

-Medical evidence is a very important part of the work accident claims process.
+Medical evidence is a key part of making a work accident claim.

-In order to work out how much compensation you should be paid, your solicitor will need to know:
+In order to work out how much compensation you should receive, your solicitor will also need to know:

 - What injuries you suffered

-- Whether the accident made any existing injuries worse
+- Whether your accident made any existing injuries worse

-Some workers decide to make a claim sometime after their accident after their injuries have already healed or mostly healed.
+Some workers decide to make a claim months or years after the accident - perhaps after their injuries have healed.

-Without a GP's medical records from the time of the accident, it can be harder to prove how serious your injuries were.
+Medical records from the time of the accident, can help to prove the severity of your.

-As part of the claims process, your solicitor will usually also arrange for you to see an independent medical expert.
-This expert could be a GP, or maybe a specialist, depending on what kind of injury you have suffered.
+However, even if you didn't seek medical attention at the time, your solicitor will usually arrange for you to see an independent medical expert.
+This expert could be a GP or specialist, depending on the type of injury.

-The medical expert will write a report on your injuries, explaining how serious they are, and what impact they have on your life and your ability to work.
+The medical expert will then write an injury report, detailing the severity of your injuries, and what impact they have had on your life and your ability to work.

-It is important that you inform your manager or health and safety representative about your accident as soon as possible.
+If you are injured at work, you should inform your manager or health and safety representative about your accident as soon as possible.
 If you are unable to report the accident yourself, someone else can report it for you.